CPU Power and Performance¶

 echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor

-thermald is a Linux thermal management daemon used to prevent the overheating of platforms.
-When temperature thresholds are exceeded, thermald forces a C-state by inserting CPU sleep cycles and adjusts available cooling methods.
+thermald is a Linux thermal management daemon used to prevent platforms from overheating. thermald forces a C-state by inserting CPU sleep cycles and adjusting any available cooling methods.
 This can be especially desirable for laptops.

-By default, thermald is disabled in Clear Linux OS and starts automatically if battery power is detected. thermald can be manually enabled using the systemd service by running the command:
+thermald is disabled by default in Clear Linux OS and starts automatically if it detects battery power.
+Enable thermald manually by using the systemd service by running the command:

 sudo systemctl enable --now thermald